dog taste buds flavor profiles

 In part one of this blog series, we discussed some basics on dog taste buds and how they compare to humans.
 Can dogs taste?
 Most definitely, though dogs have fewer taste buds than we do.
 Dogs make up for this in a major way with a much better sense of smell -- and understanding this combination will help dog owners make ideal choices for their animals.

-At Farm Hounds, we're happy to provide a huge range of nutritious, sustainably and regeneratively-madedog chews, treats, jerky and many other products to keep your canine well-fed and happy at all times.
+At Farm Hounds, we're happy to provide a huge range of nutritious, sustainably and regeneratively-made dog chews, treats, jerky and many other products to keep your canine well-fed and happy at all times.
 In today's part two of our series, we'll hit on some of the specific flavor profiles dogs tend to enjoy or not enjoy, plus how this relates to the kinds of treats you should buy for them.

 (One quick note: While many dogs have similar taste profiles, no two are identical.
 The following are meant as general recommendations; your specific dog may vary from these in some ways.)